Answers to your top questions about real estate education and license renewal.

 Q. What time limits do I need to observe?

-A. The 75-hour course expires 6 months after date of purchase A single 90-day extension may be purchased if needed.
-Pre-license course transcripts (issued when you complete both pre-license courses) are valid for four years.
-If you do not take the state exam within four years of receiving the transcript for your pre-license courses, you will be required to retake the courses before you can apply to take the state exam.
+A. The 75-hour course expires 180 days from the date of purchase.
+A single 90-day extension may be purchased if needed.
+Pre-license course transcripts (issued when you complete each pre-license courses) are valid for four years.
+If you do not take the licensing exam within four years of receiving the transcript for your pre-license courses, you will be required to retake the courses before you can apply to take the licenisng exam.

 Because the 15-hour course builds upon content learned in the 75-hour course, it is strongly suggested that you take the 75-hour course before the 15-hour course.

-Q. How do I take the state exam?
+Q. How do I take the State & National licensing exam?

-Q. How long does it take to get state exam results?
+Q. How long does it take to get licensing exam results?

 Q. How do I get an exam proctored at a proctor location?